 Scenes from Njála -the prototype for the Njáll tapestry

-This Saga took place in the Rangárþing region.
-It tells the story about the good friends, Gunnar of Hlíðarendi and Njáll of Bergþórshvoll.
-Gunnar's enemies end up killing him, and Njáll and his wife and sons are burned to death in their home.
-It is a story about a battle, power struggle, passionate love, and deceit.
+Gunnar's enemies end up killing him, and Njáll and his wife and sons are burned to death in their home (Helgi was killed when he tried to leave Bergþórshvoll farm dressed as a woman).
+It is a story about a battle, a power struggle, passionate love, and deceit.

 Scenes from Njála -the prototype for the Njáll tapestry

-The designer of the pictures, which are printed on the Njál's Saga Tapestry, is Kristín Ragna Gunnarsdóttir.
-She has won the Icelandic Illustration Award on two occasions.
-This is a private project, sponsored by many, but two women started this wonderful project, Gunnhildur Edda Kristjánsdóttir, and Christina Bengtsson.
+This is a private project sponsored by many, but two women started it: Gunnhildur Edda Kristjánsdóttir and Christina Bengtsson.
 Kudos to these women for a good idea and a job well done!

 A non-profit organization was established in 2021 to preserve, maintain, and exhibit the Njálurefill tapestry.
 And to preserve and distribute the knowledge of refilsaumur - the Bayeux stitch and Brennu-Njálssaga - the Story of Burnt Njal.

-The Saga Centre & the Exhibition on the Saga of Njáll The Saga Centre in South-Iceland - An Exhibition on the Saga of Njáll
+The Saga Centre & the Exhibition on the Saga of Njáll

 At the Saga centre

 The Saga Centre is one of the museums on the Saga Trail.
-It exhibits Njálssaga or the Saga of Njáll - the Queen of the Icelandic Sagas
+It exhibits Njálssaga or the Saga of Njáll - the Queen of the Icelandic Sagas.

 This Saga of Njáll took place in South Iceland - in the Rangárþing region.
-The main part of the exhibition at the Saga Centre is on the characters in the Saga of Njáll.
+The central part of the exhibition at the Saga Centre is on the characters in the Saga of Njáll.
 And it is very well done - I love such Viking exhibitions and seek them out on my travels in my country.

 At the exhibition, you can learn about the Vikings and how they viewed the world and navigated their ships to so many places, including America.